 This happened about 2 times more.
 The people-on-the-move knocking as soon as she got unconscious, the officers stopping, taking her out and kicking her while she was laying on the ground, visible for the others in the van.

 After that they turned back to the police station in Vinkovci [45.28811, 18.80701].
 They had not left the immediate area of Vinkovci because of the constant stops due to the respondent’s health.
 In the police station, the respondent still felt unwell.
-There was a woman that had some medical knowledge that checked her blood pressure which was very low (18/10).
+There was a woman that had some medical knowledge that checked her blood pressure which was very low.

 Realizing the crucial state of her they called an ambulance and took her to the hospital in Vinkovci [45.292558, 18.818958].
 Inside the hospital they treated her with some kind of infusion.
 The respondent was shaking a lot and needed insulin.
-After around 2 hours a police officer in light-blue uniform takes her back to the police station in a van used for push-back.
+After around 2 hours a police officer in light-blue uniform takes her back to the police station in a van.
 There she was taken to the second floor and met by a woman in civilian clothes.
 The Croatian women only spoke Croatian with the respondent and asked her for her personal data.

 The respondent described again expressing an intention to claim asylum in Croatia.
-In response, the Croatian women reportedly told her “No problem, sign this” and handed her a paper which the women-on-the-move signed.
+In response, the Croatian women reportedly told her “No problem, sign this” and handed her a paper which the woman-on-the-move signed.
 There was no higher ranking officer in the station, reportedly because of it being Sunday night.

-After that they took her and other people-on-the-move into the van used for push-backs with two police officers in dark blue uniforms and took them to the railways close to Tovarnik.
+After that they took her and other people-on-the-move into the van with two police officers in dark blue uniforms and took them to the railways close to Tovarnik.
 There she was beaten with fists on her torso and she started crying which the officer believed it to be “a role” – or an act.
 The respondent still has pain in her lower back from the beating and kicking by the Croatian police.